Tomato Timer šŸ…

 What is a tomato timer?

-A tomato timer is the same as a Pomodoro timer — named after the Italian word "pomodoro" meaning tomato.
-It implements the Pomodoro Technique: 25 minutes of focused work followed by a 5-minute break, with a longer break after every 4 sessions.
+A tomato timer is equivalent to a Pomodoro timer - so called because of the Italian word pomodoro, which means tomato.
+It uses the Pomodoro Technique: 25 minutes of concentrated work and a 5 minutes break after it, and a longer break after every 4 sessions.

-Most practitioners find 8–12 Pomodoro sessions (tomatoes) per day sustainable.
-That equates to roughly 3–5 hours of deep work.
-Cirillo himself recommends tracking your daily count and using it as a feedback tool to improve planning over time.
+The majority of practitioners consider 8-12 Pomodoro (tomatoes) a day to be a sustainable amount.
+That is approximately 3-5 hours of deep work.
+Cirillo himself suggests following the number of things you completed each day and taking it as a feedback mechanism to get better planning over time.

-What should I do during the 5-minute break?
+What shall I do with the 5 minutes of break?